 - All IKEA everything

-Even though I was there, and I remember making the decision to do this, I’m still kind of outraged that I did this.
-Japan is easily top 3 places in the world for food, but somehow I decided Japanese menus were “too hard” and ordered a fucking Big Mac instead.
+Even though I was there, and I remember making the decision to do this, I’m still kind of outraged about it.
+Japan is easily top 3 places in the world for food, but somehow I decided Japanese menus were “too hard” and ordered a dang Big Mac instead.
 What the hell is wrong with me?↩